flast101/docker-privesc/docs/index.md

 Requirements:

-- Access to a shell on the target with a user which can run Docker.
+- Access to a shell on the target with a user that can run Docker.
 - The target should have either an internet connection or an image installed in Docker.
 Use **`docker images`** to check and change the "alpine" image accordingly.
 If there is no image go to [https://hub.docker.com](https://hub.docker.com) to get one (tar.gz file with its Dockerfile) and upload it on the target in your working directory.